Jellyvision/lateralus/README.md

 });
 ````

-You will also need to lead each component as a package.
+You will also need to load each component as a package.
 For example:

 ````javascript
 require.config({